 - (1) The definition of marketplace includes exchanges, quotation and trade reporting systems and ATSs.
 The legal entity that is recognized as an exchange or quotation and trade reporting system, or registered as a dealer in the case of an ATS, owns and operates the market or trading facility.
 In some cases, the entity may own and operate more than one trading facility.
 In such cases the marketplace may file separate forms in respect of each trading facility, or it may choose to file one form covering all of the different trading facilities.
 If the latter alternative is chosen, the marketplace must clearly identify the facility to which the information or changes apply. - (2) The forms filed by a marketplace under the Instrument will be kept confidential.
-The Canadian securities regulatory authorities are of the view that the forms contain proprietary financial, commercial and technical information and that the interests of the filers in non-disclosure outweigh the desirability of adhering to the principle that the forms be available for public inspection. - While initial Forms 21-101F1 and 21-101F2 and amendments thereto are kept confidential, certain Canadian securities regulatory authorities may publish a summary of the information included in the forms filed by a marketplace, or information related to significant changes to the forms of a marketplace, where the Canadian securities regulatory authorities are of the view that a certain degree of transparency for certain aspects of a marketplace would allow investors and industry participants to be better informed as to how securities trade on the marketplace. - (4) Under subsection 3.2(1) of the Instrument, a marketplace is required to file an amendment to the information provided in Form 21-101F1 or Form 21-101F2, as applicable, at least 45 days prior to implementing a significant change.
+The Canadian securities regulatory authorities are of the view that the forms contain proprietary financial, commercial and technical information and that the interests of the filers in non-disclosure outweigh the desirability of adhering to the principle that the forms be available for public inspection. - (3) While initial Forms 21-101F1 and 21-101F2 and amendments thereto are kept confidential, certain Canadian securities regulatory authorities may publish a summary of the information included in the forms filed by a marketplace, or information related to significant changes to the forms of a marketplace, where the Canadian securities regulatory authorities are of the view that a certain degree of transparency for certain aspects of a marketplace would allow investors and industry participants to be better informed as to how securities trade on the marketplace. - (4) Under subsection 3.2(1) of the Instrument, a marketplace is required to file an amendment to the information provided in Form 21-101F1 or Form 21-101F2, as applicable, at least 45 days prior to implementing a significant change.
 The Canadian securities regulatory authorities consider a significant change to be a change that could significantly impact a marketplace, marketplace participants, investors, or the Canadian capital markets.
-The Canadian securities regulatory authorities would consider significant changes to include: - (a) changes in the structure of the marketplace, including procedures governing how orders are entered, displayed (if applicable), executed, how they interact, are cleared and settled; - (b) new or changes to the services provided by the marketplace, including the hours of operation; - (c) new or changes to the means of access to the market or facility and its services; - (d) new or changes to order types; - (e) new or changes to types of securities traded on the marketplace; - (f) new or changes to types of securities listed on exchanges or quoted on quotation and trade reporting systems; - (g) new or changes to types of marketplace participants; - (h) changes to the systems and technology used by the marketplace that support order entry, order routing, execution, trade reporting, trade comparison, data feeds, co-location and, if applicable, market surveillance and trade clearing, including those affecting capacity; - (i) changes to the governance of the marketplace, including the structure of its board of directors and changes in the board committees and their mandates; - (j) changes in control over marketplaces; - (k) changes in affiliates that provide services to or on behalf of the marketplace; - (I) new or changes in outsourcing arrangements for key marketplace services or systems; - (m) new or changes in custody arrangements; and - (n) changes in fees and the fee model of the marketplace.
+The Canadian securities regulatory authorities would consider significant changes to include: - (a) changes in the structure of the marketplace, including procedures governing how orders are entered, displayed (if applicable), executed, how they interact, are cleared and settled; - (b) changes to the services provided by the marketplace, including the hours of operations, or the introduction of new services: - (c) changes to the means of access to the market or facility and its services; - (d) changes to or new order types; - (e) changes to or new types of securities traded on the marketplace; - (f) changes to or new types of securities listed on exchanges or quoted on quotation and trade reporting systems; - (g) changes to or new types of marketplace participants; - (h) changes to the systems and technology used by the marketplace that support trading and, if applicable, market surveillance, including those affecting capacity; - (i) changes to the governance of the marketplace, including the structure of its board of directors and changes in the board committees and their mandates; - (j) changes in control over marketplaces; - (k) changes in affiliates; - (I) changes in and new outsourcing arrangements for key services or systems;

+- (m) changes in and new -custody arrangements; and - (n) changes in fees and the fee model of the marketplace.